China-LAC Cooperation Fund

-The China-LAC Cooperation Fund (abbreviated CLAC Fund) is a multilateral investment and financing cooperation fund established by the Chinese government.
-The CLAC Fund is divided into a US$2 billion co-financing facility and US$3 billion investment fund.
-Both the co-financing facility and fund support investments and projects in Latin America and the Caribbean.
+The China-LAC Cooperation Fund (abbreviated CLAC Fund) is a multilateral investment and financing cooperation fund established by the Chinese government to support projects in Latin America and the Caribbean.
+The fund comprises two components: a US$2 billion co-financing facility administered by the Inter-American Development Bank and a private equity fund administered by the Export-Import Bank of China.